DJB Strategies

 Benchmarking nine UK news publishers on the distribution-platform reach they're building among 18–34 year olds, weighted against their website audience.

-What it answers
+What it measures

-“How big is each publisher's distribution-platform footprint relative to its website audience?”
+A single number per publisher: website monthly visits divided by an aggregated, age-weighted distribution-platform following.
+Lower index = stronger relative reach where 18–34s actually live online.
 Web visits come from Ipsos iris (April 2026); platform weights from the Ofcom News Consumption Survey; followers from Press Gazette rankings and live profile counts.

 01